India, China cannot have 'normal' relationship if there is 'transgression' in border areas: Shringla | Law-Order

-India's relationship with China is ''complex'' and the two countries cannot have a ''normal'' bilateral relationship if there is ''transgression'' in the border areas, Foreign Secretary Harsh Vardhan Shringla said here on Wednesday.
+India's relationship with China is ''complex'' and the two neighbours cannot have a ''normal'' bilateral relationship if there is ''transgression'' in the border areas, Foreign Secretary Harsh Vardhan Shringla said here on Wednesday.

+Addressing a meeting hosted by the Diplomatic Academy of Russian Ministry of Foreign Affairs, Shringla also said the process of disengagement of Indian and Chinese soldiers in eastern Ladakh is expected to be concluded in the next two to three days.

 ''As I told our friends in China, we cannot have a normal bilateral relationship if there is no peace and tranquility in our border areas.
 The relationship is definitely dependent on the normal situation at the border,'' Shringla, on a two-day official visit to Moscow, said.